Gwynne Evans: President, D. G. Evans Coffee

-From 1917 to 1946, Evans served as President of the David G. Evans Coffee Company which he renamed after his father's death in May 1916.J.G.
-Flint's interest.
+From 1917 to 1946, Evans served as President of the David G. Evans Coffee Company which he renamed after his father's death in May 1916.
 Gwynne Evans moved the company to 704-706 North N. Second Street, purchasing the building.
 Gwynne's father David started in the Coffee business with Nathan Flint in Milwaukee, Wisconsin.
 The company was formerly known as the Flint-Evans Company when it was first established in St. Louis as a partnership between J.G.
-Flint and David G. Evans until the Evans family bought out J.G.
+Flint and father David G. Evans until the Evans family bought out J.G.
 Flint's interest.
 Evans was a company executive when they began manufacturing the Old Judge Coffee as their primary brand in St. Louis around 1858.
 They also sold teas, spices, and a few other food items.
 The company used mostly Brazilian beans that were imported first to New Orleans and then shipped via barge up the Mississippi.
 In 1964, Old Judge Coffee was bought by Chock Full o'Nuts, a better known New York brand.

 In 1933, Evans competed in Handball, winning a championship match with Sylvester McKenna, defeating a team of two in a pairs tournament at the Missouri Athletic Association.

 In 1939 Evans was elected a Director of the Industrial Bank.
 In 1947, he worked as the St. Louis Cardinals director for a brief period when the club was purchased by Robert Hannegan.

 Evans died January 12, 1965, at his home at 4 North Kingshighway Blvd. in St. Louis, a large multi-residence structure built around 1908.
 He was survived by his wife of sixty year, Eugenie Shields Evans, and by three daughters, and numerous grandchildren and great-grandchildren.
 Services were held on 2:00 pm January 14 at the Arthur Donnelly parlors, and he was buried in the family plot at St. Louis's historic Bellefontaine Cemetery.
 Evans's estate was valued at $3,800,000, invested primarily in stocks, with a small amount in bonds.
 A 1957 will specified his three daughters and surviving spouse Eugenie as primary heirs to his estate.
 Four trust funds were divided between his widow, and three surviving daughters.

 Evans was a member of the Missouri Athletic Club, Racquet Club, and the Nantucket Yacht Club of Nantucket, Massachusetts.
 North Kingshighway, where Evans resided, is an old historic North South Highway that runs through the Western half of downtown St. Louis and adjoins five city parks, historic buildings, and many neighborhoods.